Curious about the Canada training credit limit? You’ve come to the right place.

 - Must have earned a minimum income of $10,000 up to a maximum of $150,000.
 Income includes parental and maternity leave benefits as well.

-- Must have filed your income tax return for the tax year.
+- You must have filed your income tax return for the tax year.

 - Your Canada training credit limit for the year must be greater than zero.